13. Volume

 Here are the base with one cross-section and an accumulation of cross sections to form the final solid:

-The plot shows a full circle in a vertical xy plane,
+The plot shows a circle in a vertical x y plane of radius 2.

 The Base with